CapChrisCap/roboy-error-detection/docs/1-familiarize-with-motors-and-joints.md

 code level.
 Therefore, we want to write our own program, which sends first motors commands to the robot.
 One good use-case is to make the Roboy dance because in July, there is a presentation at Google and Roboy should show there some dance moves.
 First of all, we will implement the following:

- - Add a button "Start dance" to the UI
+ - Add a button "Start dance" to the UI (**TODO: add UI tool that other people can use**)
  - Trigger a method, which makes the PaBiLegs move to the left, middle, right and back to the middle

 ### Add a button to the UI

-First of all, I opened the [UI XML file](https://github.com/Roboy/myoFPGA/blob/5de1e1751091c34a3da620666ded3e0603e280d3/myoFPGA/src/interface/ui/main_window.ui) to your favorite UI program and add a button.
+First of all, open the [UI XML file](https://github.com/Roboy/myoFPGA/blob/5de1e1751091c34a3da620666ded3e0603e280d3/myoFPGA/src/interface/ui/main_window.ui) to your favorite UI program and add a button.
 After that we create a method `startDance1` to our MainWindow class and interface.
 This method first of all initializes a variable `t0` with the current timestamp and a second variable `t1` with an dummy timestamp.
 Finally, the current step is set to `0`.

 ```c++